openkfw/TruBudget/docs/operation-administration/installation/connect-to-existing-node/bare-metal.md

 ## Frontend

 The first step to deploy the frontend is to **adapt** and set the environment parameters.
-If you plan to deploy only one API set PROD and TEST parameters, so that it points to the single API.
+If you plan to deploy a PROD and TEST environment, you need to setup two Frontend services with different API_HOST and API_PORT.

 ```bash
 cd ../frontend